emsloate/nba-movement-data/README.md

 These scripts will give you the data necessary when working through the train_model and xRatings notebooks.

 ## Or you can skip all that since I have already computed these things, and just run the notebooks
+The notebooks will train models on the data and spit out some nice charts.
+So far, accuracy is around 63%.